velvetarchangel/Othello/README.md

 ##### JavaFX Help
 Your computer will not display the game window if *JavaFX* is missing from it.
 JavaFX should be available with Java 8 and up.
 It is possible that you are working with a non-Oracle version of Java, in which case it may be missing.
 If that is the case then, you might want to take the following steps:-
-1. Download the **jfxrt.jar** file from online or this repository, and place it in the game file folder.
+1. Download the **jfxrt.jar** file from online or this repository, and place it in the gui game file folder.
-2. Before compiling and running the game file, run the follwing command,
+2. Before compiling and running the game file, open up the command line and run the follwing command,
 - **For Linux/Mac:** ```javac -cp .:jrxrt.jar *.java```
 - **For Windows:**  ```javac -cp .;jrxrt.jar *.java```